Hello,

 I love outdoorsy things like long walks and hikes

-I am an introvert at heart, but extrovert on cue
+I am an introvert at heart, extrovert on cue

 I am a proud recipient of the VInspired regional award for HIV/AIDS support